-- Maintains a clear and explicit set of reputational risk policy requirements to which all colleagues must confirm their understanding and adherence; - Ensures that the reputational impact of changes to products, pricing, systems and processes is formally considered at the relevant Committee; and - Ensures that the Corporate Affairs function assesses material risk events for reputational impact and initiate mitigating actions as appropriate.
+- Assess the impact of reputational risk at the 'reputational risk forum' chaired by the Chief Risk Officer. - Maintain a clear and explicit set of reputational risk policy requirements to which all colleagues must adhere to, and - Ensure that the reputational impact of changes to products, pricing, systems and processes is formally considered at the relevant committees and fora.